gbmhunter/blog/content/electronics/communication-protocols/usb-protocol/usb-charging-and-power-delivery/_index.md

   </tbody>
 </table>

+### USB Power Delivery 2.0

+### USB Power Delivery 3.0

+_USB Power Delivery 3.0_ made no changes to the maximum power compared to PD 2.0/1.0 (still 100W), but did improve by adding more charging information exchange between the two ports.
+Information about battery charging status, failures, overvoltages, battery temperatures can be exchanged[^the-phone-talks-usb-pd-2.0-3.0-3.1].

 ### USB Power Delivery 3.1

-_USB PD Revision 3.1_ was released in May 2021[^usb-promoter-group-pd-rev-3.1].
-It increased the max. power from 100W to 240W.
-Added new fixed voltages of 28V (140W), 36V (180W) and 48V (240W), as well as an adjustable voltage mode that allows the device being powered to request intermediate voltages (with a 100mV resolution[^usb-promoter-group-pd-rev-3.1]) between 15V and the max. supported voltage of the charger[^usb-org-usb-pd].
+_USB PD Revision 3.1_ was released by the USB-IF in May 2021[^usb-promoter-group-pd-rev-3.1].
+It increased the **max. power available from a USB port from 100W to 240W**.
+It keeps the original spec as per PD 3.0 as part of it's _Standard Power Range_ (SPR).
+Added was the _Extended Power Range_ (EPR) with new fixed voltages of 28V (140W), 36V (180W) and 48V (240W).
+Also added is an adjustable voltage mode that allows the device being powered to request intermediate voltages (with a 100mV resolution[^usb-promoter-group-pd-rev-3.1]) between 15V and the max. supported voltage of the charger[^usb-org-usb-pd].
 The power direction was made flexible, allowing hosts and peripherals to both be sources and sinks[^usb-org-usb-pd].

 ## Communication Protocol